 “Treat eating times like jet lag.
 When we wake up before the shift, even though it is dinner time, we treat it like breakfast.”

--Sara and Anastasia Prech, NC-BC
+- Sara and Anastasia Prech, NC-BC

 While “breakfast for dinner” is usually thought of as a fun way to switch up meals for kids and families, it’s a reality for nurses working nights who need to fuel up before arriving at their facility.
 So when you wake up before your shift, be sure to get that caffeine boost from a nice cup of joe, and eat complete and healthy foods that will give you enough energy to get you through the night.

-As for nutrition during your shift, Sara and Anastasia recommend taking the time to meal prep healthy and nutritious meals during your weekends that you can look forward to eating on your shift.
+As for nutrition during your shift, Sara and Anastasia recommend taking the time to meal prep healthy and nutritious meals during your weekends that you can look forward to eating on your shift:

 “Think whole foods, fresh fruits and veggies, and things like nuts or homemade popcorn.
 You don’t want to be tempted by the food-like substances in the vending machine that will make you feel less than your best.”